MrSquiggles34/2048AI/README.md

-2048 Game with AI Autoplay
+AI Autoplay for the game 2048
-Found on Any's github. https://github.com/MrSquiggles34/2048AI
+Found on Andy's github. https://github.com/MrSquiggles34/2048AI
 ===========
 Based on the popular game [2048](https://github.com/gabrielecirulli/2048) by Gabriele Cirulli.
 The game's objective is to slide numbered tiles on a grid to combine them to create a tile with the number 2048.